nolmelab/play/doc/construction/base.md

 # base

 - assertion
   - server requires to log.
-Hence, ROBUST_ASSERT() to log.
+Hence, play_ASSERT() to log.
   - logging can be disabled.

 - macros